Blue Marlin Fishing in Puerto Rico

 Blue Marlin Size Requirements

 To promote conservation, there are size requirements for legally keeping a Blue Marlin.
 These regulations typically stipulate a minimum length or weight, ensuring that only mature marlins are kept, while juveniles are released back into the ocean.
+This approach helps maintain healthy breeding populations and sustainable fisheries for future generations.

 Blue Marlin culinary and Cooking Styles